ingesolvoll/kee-frame/README.md

 [![Build Status](https://travis-ci.org/ingesolvoll/kee-frame.svg?branch=master)](https://travis-ci.org/ingesolvoll/kee-frame)

 ## Rationale
-Re-frame events are very simple and very generic.
-They are perfect building blocks for higher level abstractions.
+Re-frame events are very simple and generic, making them perfect building blocks for higher level abstractions.
 Kee-frame is leveraging this to implement the main ideas from the Keechma framework in re-frame.
-The core idea of Keechma is that the URL is the single source of truth, the view is a function of the URL.
-Kee-frame is re-frame with batteries included, with a few powerful abstractions built on top.
+An opiniated out-of-the-box routing solution will hopefully make it easier to get started with re-frame.
+Controllers and chains will hopefully help you scale in the long run.

 ## Features
 * Automatic router setup